-1. A church proper in its lowest sense is a body of Christians united and congregated together furpose of worshipping God and promoting His ar which the Gospel is regularly preached, the ordi-rees duly administered, and the principles of holiness encouraged and practiced.
-Each church or tody thus formed is separate and independent in it elf, possessing the right to direct its own affairs in its own way, subject only in certain defficult cases to arbitration by sister churches.
-Such churches may, however, united in associational capacity for purposes of more thorough organization, efficient work and for the general and mutur, good of all, without surrendering any of their individual rights.
-Therefore, the churches hereinafter mertioned resolve themselves into a body ecclesiastic to be known as the Georgia Union Association of United Free Will Baptists, which shall meet annually at such time and place as may be agreed upon by the body at its arrual meetings.
+1. A church proper in its lowest sense is a body of Christians united and congregated together for the purpose of worshipping God and promoting His cause, and which the Gospel is regularly preached, the ordinancies duly administered, and the principles of holiness encouraged and practiced.
+Each church or body thus formed is separate and independent in itself, possessing the right to direct its own affairs in its own way, subject only in certain defficult cases to arbitration by sister churches.
+Such churches may, however, united in associational capacity for purposes of more thorough organization, efficient work and for the general and mutuzi good of all, without surrendering one of their individual rights.
+Therefore, the churches bereinafter mentioned resolve themselves into a lody exclesiastic to be known as the Georgia Union Association of United Free Will Raptists, which shall meet annually at such time and place as may be agreed upon by the body at its annual meetings.

-The Association, when assembled, shall be composed of all ministers of the Association, both ordained and licentiates, and of delegates or messengers chosen by the several churches from time to time for the purpose.

-3. The delegates shall be chosen annually in such way as the church may elect, and shall bear a letter reporting the state of the church, which report shall give the statistics of the church, the number of delegates to be determined by the number of membership of the churches, provided, however, that no church be allowed less than two delegates.
+The Association, when assembled, shall be composed of all ministers of the Association, both ordained and licentiates, and of delegates or messengers chosen by the several churches from time to time for the purpose, state of the church, which report shall give the statistics of the church, the number of delegates to be determined by the number of membership of the churches, provided, however, that no church be allowed less than two delegates.